We use multiple geophysical methods for our surveys to increase accuracy

 Electromagnetic Terrain Conductivity- EM-31

-The terrain conductivity survey is typically conducted using a Geonics Model EM31-DL Terrain Conductivity Meter.
+The terrain conductivity survey is typically conducted using a Geonics Model EM31-DL Terrain Conductivity Meter, such as the one shown below.
 This induction-type instrument measures terrain conductivity without electrodes or direct soil contact.
 This technique operates on the principle that secondary electric and magnetic currents can be induced in metal objects and conductive bodies, such as USTs, sludge, and leachate when an electric field is applied.

 More Information